benaa456/C-StoreApp/README.md

 # C-StoreApp
 # Made this app to simulate a store
-# Scan products and they show a list of the itmes on the page
+# Scan products and they show a list of the items on the page
-# total price of the products are added
+# total price is calculated
 ![Alt text](AppImages/MainForm.PNG)
 # enter new products into the database SQLite
 ![Alt text](AppImages/Add.PNG)